nheegen/RaspberryPiMidiClock/README.md

 Or manually with `Ctrl+C` if running in foreground, or `pkill -f midi_clock.py` if running in background.

 The application will:
-- Automatically detect and open all ESI MIDIMATE eX ports (or first available MIDI port if ESI not found)
+- Automatically detect and open MIDI ports (prefers ESI MIDIMATE eX if present, otherwise uses first available MIDI port)
 - Send MIDI clock to all open ports simultaneously
 - Display the current BPM on the Sense HAT LED matrix
 - Respond to joystick input for BPM control and start/stop

+**Note:** The application works with any USB MIDI interface.
+It will automatically detect ESI MIDIMATE eX if connected, but will fall back to any other available MIDI device.

 ### Controls